naumencumihai/Aura-Reads-Session-Project-Proposal/README.md

 The system's effectiveness will be measured through a combination of user-driven and analytical methods:

--   **User Engagement Metrics:** I will track the **skip rate** of recommended songs.
+-   **📈 User Engagement Metrics:** I will track the **skip rate** of recommended songs.
 A low skip rate is a strong indicator of a successful mood match.

--   **Direct User Feedback:** A "like/dislike" mechanism on the current song will provide explicit feedback.
+-   **👍👎 Direct User Feedback:** A "like/dislike" mechanism on the current song will provide explicit feedback.
 Disliked songs can be used to create a negative seed list, preventing them from being recommended in the future.

 -   **Reading Session Analysis:** Monitoring of the average session duration.
 Longer reading sessions could imply a more engaging and less disruptive experience.